 - A follow-up with a qualified dentist after oral appliance therapy is initiated in adult patients with OSA to assess for dental-related side effects.

-- A follow-up with sleep testing to confirm treatment efficacy.
+- A follow-up with sleep testing to confirm treatment efficacy is necessary.

 Surgical Treatments

-Uvulopalatopharyngoplasty (UPPP) surgically removes the uvula and tissue from the soft palate to create more space in the oropharynx.[73]
+Uvulopalatopharyngoplasty (UPPP) surgically removes the uvula and tissue from the soft palate to create more space in the oropharynx.[75]
 This is sometimes done in conjunction with a tonsillectomy and adenoidectomy.
-Nevertheless, the long-term efficacy of UPPP is very limited, with less than 50% of patients having a significant increase in AHI after the first year.[74]
+Nevertheless, the long-term efficacy of UPPP is very limited, with less than 50% of patients having a significant increase in the apnea-hypopnea index after the first year.[76]

 The eligibility criteria for HNS adopted from the original randomized trial include the following characteristics:[80]

-- Moderate to severe OSA (AHI between 20 to 50 with less than 25% central or mixed apneas)
+- Moderate to severe OSA (AHI between 20 to 50 with <25% central or mixed apneas)

 - Inability to tolerate CPAP